 I found that conversations classes once a week really wasn’t enough for me.
 The only real way to become fluent in Spanish is to speak as frequently as possible.
 Twice a week is a really good start, but three times a week is ideal.
 You don’t have to have long sessions—even 30 minutes three times a week can make a real difference.

-It’s also absolutely vital that you speak with a native speaker.
+It’s also absolutely vital that you learn how to speak Spanish with a native speaker.
 It doesn’t matter if he or she has teaching experience or knows how to explain Spanish grammar to you.
 What’s important is that you hear natural speech from a native.

 I took conversation classes for about six months while living in Venezuela and for about two years while living in Argentina.
 I made sure that I had sessions organized with more than one person in both countries.
 I found the variety to be really important.
 I learned street slang from some, and formal speech and an extensive vocabulary from others.
 With some we talked about our personal lives, with others we gossiped about cinema and art exhibitions.

 Whether I’m in an interview, traveling across the rural plains of Latin America, chatting with friends on a Friday night after work or discussing the importance of arts and culture, I now have access to the appropriate vocabulary and can express my views through words that fit the social context.
 I wouldn’t be able to do this without having enjoyed such varied conversations with such different people during these conversation classes.

 3. Expand Your Skills by Signing Up for Group Conversations.

 I strongly recommend organizing a combination of both private conversation classes and group sessions.
 The key is to find a group of language learners who have a better level of Spanish than you.
 I found that by mixing with people who could speak better Spanish, I was able to learn new phrases and improve my own Spanish at a faster rate.
 One of the first group conversation classes I took was with language students who needed my help to converse.
 That didn’t help me at all.